botanicus/data.blog/posts/2020-03-28-march-2020-update/post.md

 Personally I believe that there's such virus and that it's a big mess, but that worrying won't help anyone.
 I'm happy, enjoying the beach, staying active, eating well and being fine with whatever's to come.

 ## Living on the tropic coast

+Living on the coast is amazing.
+It's warm all the time, some 30–32 C during the day and about 24 C during the night.
+I go to the beach all the time, to have a little swim, to chill in the sun, talk to friends over a few beers ...

+It's much easier to keep calm, not to stress out and be really connected to oneself, living from that place most of the time, staying mindful, not being reactive.

+The one thing that's hard to do, especially living in a hostel is to get anything done.
+I don't have many things that would need to get done these days, but there are some.

+First world problems 🙂